bmwcarit/Emma/doc/readme-emma.md

     * It is optional, not including it or including it as an empty array means none of the `<MEMORY_AREA>`s are ignored

 #### `budgets.json`
-The budgets config file belongs to the Emma Visualiser.
+The budgets configuration file belongs to the Emma Visualiser.
 For a description, please see: **`doc/readme-vis.md`**.

 #### `categoriesObjects.json` and `categoriesSections.json`
-The categories config files are used to categorize objects and sections to user defined categories by using their full names.
+The categories configuration files are used to categorise objects and sections to user defined categories by using their *full names*.
-These files are optional, if no categorization needed, these config files do not need to be created.
+These files are optional.
+If no categorisation is needed, these configuration files do not need to be created.
-This function can be used for example to group the software components of one company together which will make the results easier to understand.
+This function can be used for example to group the software components together which will make the results easier to understand and aggregate.

-The `categoriesObjects.json` is used for the objects and the `categoriesSections.json` is  used for the section categorization.
+The `categoriesObjects.json` is used for the objects and the `categoriesSections.json` is  used for the section categorisation.

-The objects and sections will be first tried to be categorized by these files.
-If they could not be categorized, then the software will try to categorize them based on the `categoriesObjectsKeywords.json` and `categoriesSectionsKeywords.json` files.
+1. The objects and sections will be first tried to be categorised by these files.
+2. If they could not be categorised, then the software will try to categorise them based on the `categoriesObjectsKeywords.json` and `categoriesSectionsKeywords.json` files.

-These config files have to have the following format:
+These configuration files have to have the following format:

 ```json
 {